architsangal/Android-App-Flight-Booking-System/README.md

 - Install java "JDK 11"
 - Open The project in Android Studio and follow "TODO MENU"
 - To Test The App Run it on an Emulator or A Real Device.

+## Screenshot Of The App

+Screenshots of the app are in Media Folder.